kubeflow/examples/digit_recognition/README.md

 ## Kubeflow pipelines
-Kubeflow pipelines connect each components according to how they were passed and creates a pipeline.
+A Kubeflow pipelines connects each components to create a directed acyclic graph (DAG).
 The kfp `dsl.pipeline` method was used to create a pipeline function.
 The kfp component method `InputPath` and `OutputPath` was used to pass data amongst component.

 Finally, the  `create_run_from_pipeline_func` was used to submit pipeline directly from pipeline function